This is a comprehensive guide to commonly used eco-friendly terms and their meanings.

 How does it work?

-Basically, you’re paying money for the reduction of carbon emissions all over the world.
+Basically, you buy carbon offsets and you’re paying money for the reduction of carbon emissions all over the world.

-Most carbon offset schemes involve tree planting, funding renewable energy projects, and reducing air pollution.
+Most carbon offset schemes involves funding reforestation, simple tree planting, renewable energy projects, and reducing air pollution.

-Carbon offset schemes allow both average individuals and big companies to invest in environmental projects worldwide to negate their own carbon footprints.
+With carbon offset schemes, both average individuals and big companies can invest in various environmental projects to negate their own carbon footprints.

 Buying carbon offsets is voluntary, and carbon offset prices can be anywhere from $0.10 per tonne to $45 per tonne of carbon dioxide.